 How much does it cost, and how long does it last?

-The costs vary depending on how much Botox is being used primarily, but other factors like who is doing the injecting, and the location of the clinic may also have an effect on the final price.
+The costs vary depending on how much Botox is being used primarily, but other factors like who is doing the injecting, and the location of the clinic may also affect the final price.
 Generally, however, a typical treatment can range from $300 for a touch-up or maintenance to $1200 for more extensive treatment.
-The effects of botulinum toxin lasts from 2 to 4 months depending on the area that’s being treated, and how much is being injected to the site.
+The effects of botulinum toxin last from 2 to 4 months depending on the area that’s being treated, and how much is being injected to the site.
 Within several days of treatment, patients will notice the effects.